MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/compliance/connectivity-apps-requirements.md

 * Sales volume requirements

     Sales volume requirements ensure the app provider is constantly serving a critical mass of customers per listed country, and is continuously growing its customer base.
-The concrete sales volume requirements may change over time and for various markets, and are made available to the applicant when they apply for their app to become a connectivity app.
+The concrete sales volume requirements may change over time and for various markets.
+    Currently, an app is eligible for review to be included as a Connectivity App if it has 10 paying customers in the primary country and the ISV commits to 25 paying customers in the country after a 6 months ramp-up period.
+The 6 months ramp-up period starts with the release of the [!INCLUDE [prod_short](../includes/prod_short.md)] update that includes the app in the listing of Connectivity Apps.

 * Providing best-in-class experiences